VUIIS/dax/docs/dax_command_line_tools.rst

           -b BIDS_DIR, --bids BIDS_DIR
-                                Directory to store the XNAT to BIDS curated data -xt, --xnat_tag       Download BIDS data with XNAT subjID and sessID --bond_dir BOND_DIR   Download the Key groups and Param groups in BIDS data
+                                Directory to store the XNAT to BIDS curated data -xt, --xnat_tag       Download BIDS data with XNAT subjID and sessID --bond_dir BOND_DIR   Download the Key groups and Param groups in BIDS data to BOND_DIR